5wHN28Dg/Real-Time-Gesture-Mimicry/README.md

 #### ⚠️ Disclaimer

-This code started as a template from Claude AI, and I’ve since heavily hacked on it—I'm a total beginner in Python (and coding in general), so still learning as I go.
+* This code started as a template from Claude AI, and I’ve since heavily hacked on it—I'm a total beginner in Python (and coding in general), so still learning as I go.
+* **Development on this project has been paused until further notice.
+I’ve decided it’s best, for now, to focus my efforts elsewhere, and I’m already diving into a new project I’ve been eager to tackle for a long time.**

 ## 🔧 Dependencies